Ezovir Cold Sore Relief Tablets

 - a cold

-Although EZOVIR® Cold Sore Relief does not cure the viral infection, it helps to relieve the symptoms and shorten their duration of an outbreak.
+Although EZOVIR® does not cure the viral infection, it helps to relieve the symptoms and shorten the duration of an outbreak.

-The best results are obtained if the medicine is started as soon as possible after the onset of symptoms occur.
-These may include tingling, itching or burning, or the appearance of the first signs, such as redness or swelling.
+The best results are obtained if the medicine is started as soon as possible after the onset of symptoms of a cold sore, such as tingling, itching or burning, or the appearance of the first signs, such as redness or swelling.
 This is when the virus is reproducing rapidly.

 This medicine is not recommended for use in infants, children or adolescents under 18 years of age.